Abdulhamid97Mousa/RHCE-EX294/Linux Administration with Ansible Getting Started with Ansible Automation/README.md

 </details>

-> Here we can see that we're being placed at the directory `C:\Users\pc` if you run `Powershell` as administrator, then you will be placed at this directory `C:\Windows\systems32`, being and administrator or not, it doesn't matter.
+> Here we can see that we're being placed at the directory `C:\Users\pc` if you run `PowerShell` as administrator, then you will be placed at this directory `C:\Windows\systems32`, being and administrator or not, it doesn't matter.

 > Next, in order to run your script Vagrant file you need change your current directory `C:\Windows\systems32` to `C:\Users\user-name\vagrant\ansible\`, to do that you need to enter the following Command:
 ```